NVIDIA/DL4AGX/AV-Solutions/uniad_tensorrt/README.md

 Please follow the instructions at [Data Preparation](./documents/data_prep.md) to prepare the data for the project.

-### UniAD Tiny Training <a name="uniad_tiny_train"></a>
+### Model Training and Exportation <a name="uniad_tiny_train_export"></a>
-For efficiency when deploying a UniAD model on DRIVE platform, we trained a tiny version of UniAD, with a smaller ResNet backbone and reduced image size & bev size.
+For efficiency when deploying a UniAD model on DRIVE platform, we trained a tiny version of UniAD(`UniAD-tiny`), with a smaller ResNet backbone and reduced image size & bev size.
+To deploy UniAD Tiny, we provide steps for Pytorch to ONNX conversion.

-We have included instructions to train UniAD tiny, please see [UniAD Tiny Training](./documents/tiny_training.md) for details.
+We have included instructions to train and export UniAD tiny, please see [UniAD Tiny Traning and Exportation](./documents/tiny_train_export.md) for details.

-### Export ONNX and Build Engine <a name="onnx_engine"></a>
-To deploy UniAD Tiny, we provide steps for Pytorch to ONNX, Plugins Compilation, and ONNX to TensorRT.

-Please follow the instructions at [Export ONNX and Build Engine](./documents/onnx_engine_build.md) to export the ONNXs and build engines.

 ### Inference Application <a name="inference_app"></a>
 The inference application is a C++ sample application that runs inference with the TensorRT engine, it will take the raw images and dumped metadata as input, run TensorRT engine inference, and visualize the UniAD's output.